 Microsoft and other SaaS vendors strive to keep their services up and running, but these online services occasionally suffer disruptions and outages.
 What’s more, SaaS vendors state that they’re not liable for any data loss that may result due to these disruptions—you are.

-By far, the biggest reason for CRM data loss is human error.
-No matter how careful you or your employees are, SaaS data is easy to misplace, write over, or lose.
+By far, the biggest reason for data loss in cloud CRM solutions is human error.
+No matter how careful your clients or their employees are, SaaS data is easy to misplace, write over, or lose.

-Data loss can result because of third-party application integrations or large data migrations that you run within the Microsoft Dynamics 365 application.
+Data loss can result from third-party application integrations or large data migrations that you run within the Microsoft Dynamics 365 application.

-Digital transformation and remote work environments due to COVID-19 have opened up many attack vectors for hackers and malicious programs to exploit.
+Digital transformation and remote work environments due to COVID-19 have opened up many loopholes and vulnerabilities for hackers and malicious programs to exploit.
 MSPs are an even bigger target for cyberattacks due to the sheer amount of businesses that rely on them for IT and security.

 Microsoft’s native backup allows you to back up SaaS data and recover it at an instance level (production and sandbox instances).
 It doesn’t allow you to perform backups at the fields/object level.

 7. Retention of the backups

 Your clients can retain backups of your production instance with one or more Microsoft Dynamics 365 applications for up to 28 days.
 System backups of your sandbox instances are retained for up to seven days, and you can’t extend this timeframe.